Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: Future Research Directions

 \subsection{Hybrid-Field Channel Estimation}

-To obtain accurate channel state information, CE in the near-field of cell-free XL-MIMO is a key challenge because the near-field angle-domain channel is not sparse.
+To obtain accurate CSI, CE is a key challenge because the near-field angle-domain channel is not sparse.
 Faced with huge data streams, lightweight CE methods with reduced computational complexity, fast convergence, and exhaustive channel feature capture are essential to adapt to the near-field characteristics and non-stationary channels.
-Furthermore, the accurate models based on the spherical wavefronts even the hybrid spherical- and planar-wavefronts, which capture more channel details are essential to reduce the bit error rate due to the UE mobility.
+Furthermore, the accurate models based on the spherical wavefronts even the hybrid spherical- and planar-wavefronts, which capture more channel details are essential to reduce the bit error rate due to the user mobility.